Abatement

 Lack of knowledge and approval is a ground for challenging a will where the testator didn't understand what was in the will or what its effect would be when signing.

-HM [Land](/glossary/immovable-property) Registry is the government organization that maintains the official digital record of property ownership in England and Wales, providing legally guaranteed records that prove who owns each property.
+HM Land Registry maintains the official digital record of property ownership in England and Wales, providing legally guaranteed proof.

 Lapse is when a gift in your will fails because the intended beneficiary has died before you, causing that gift to return to your estate's residue unless specific exceptions apply.

-A Larke v Nugus request is a formal letter to the [solicitor](/glossary/solicitor) who drafted a disputed will, asking for details about how it was prepared and whether the deceased had capacity and understood its contents.
+A Larke v Nugus request is a formal letter to the solicitor who drafted a disputed will, asking how it was prepared and whether the deceased had capacity.

 A Lasting Power of Attorney (LPA) is a legal document that allows you to appoint one or more trusted people to make decisions on your behalf if you become unable to do so yourself.